li-yichen/homemade-avery-ucsb-linker/README.md

          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;then upload the two tsv files when asked
          &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;download of .json files should automatically start
 THEN copy their contents into the variables 'journals' and 'journalsNo' in the beep.js file (it's the very long dictionary variable.)
-2. **if you would like to ~~improve~~rewrite the code:** any help is appreciated. *to contribute to this repository, please email the owner(s) of this repository about what you plan on improving, and so that they could add you as an owner on the firefox add-on project page*
+2. **if you would like to ~~rewrite~~improve the code:** any help is appreciated. *to contribute to this repository, please email the owner(s) of this repository about what you plan on improving, and so that they could add you as an owner on the firefox add-on project page to make facilitate updates*
-Please also respect other people and follow the the Contributor Covenant (the code of conduct), version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+Please also respect other people and follow the the <sup>probably an overkill</sup>Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1 areas needing contribution are:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - [ ] 2.1.1 convoluted data storage and retrieval
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - [ ] 2.1.2 two whole 1500+ lines json files are in the script